-ENG 851P The Literature of Puritanism and Early American Nationalism 3 hours
+ENG 851P The Literature of Puritanism and Early American Nationalism 3 hours to semester depending on the organizational design of the course.
+ENG 853P The Literature of American Realism 3 hours

 A study of the emergence and development of American national literature from the Colonial period to the early nineteenth century.
 Selected authors and works may differ from semester to semester in accordance with specific instructional emphases.